soliverit/depc_nsga2/README.md

-# DEPC-NSGA-II (Python)
-An NSGA-II estate retrofit strategy generator and Bayesian optimisation model for tuning NSGA-II hyperparameters.
+DEPC-NSGA-II: Standard and stratified parallel optimisation An NSGA-II estate retrofit strategy generator and Bayesian optimisation model for tuning NSGA-II hyperparameters.

+## Features
+ - **NSGA2**: A nondominated sorting genetic algorithm for residential EPCs.
+ - **NSGA2Community**: A stratified NSGA2 optimiser for fast optimisation
 ## Summary
 Takes a csv of retrofits for multiple buildings and finds near-optimal strageies for improving the overall target score.
-For example, "./example.py" finds the cost to points improved that brings all buildings in the dataset to the target EPC rating, D.

 ### Features
-`example.py` A configurable example of the optimisation process.
+`nsga2.py` The script that processes datasets as a whole

+`nsga2_community.py` The script that processes datasets in subsets

 `bayes_optimiser.py` A Bayesian optimisiation process for tuning NSGA-II hyperparameters.

 ## Getting started
 ### Prerequisites
 - PyMOO `pip install pymoo`